-Our French Intent
+Our Intent in MFL.

 - All class teachers teach MFL to their classes each week.